Sell with proof.

 - Fan / thermal anomalies

 A PDF report can be re-used on a different device.
-A Macfax cert can't.
+A Macfax report can't.

 |---|---|---|---|